ckaytev/tgisper/README.md

 # tgisper
 Whisper is a general-purpose speech recognition model.
 It is trained on a large dataset of diverse audio and is also a multi-task model that can perform multilingual speech recognition as well as speech translation and language identification.
 For more details: [github.com/openai/whisper](https://github.com/openai/whisper/)

+faster-whisper is a reimplementation of OpenAI's Whisper model using CTranslate2, which is a fast inference engine for Transformer models.
+For more details: [github.com/guillaumekln/faster-whisper](https://github.com/guillaumekln/faster-whisper/)

 Tgisper is a bot for Telegram using a model from OpenAI to convert voice messages to text.
 It is enough to record a voice message or send it to the bot from another chat and you're done!

 ## Setup and run